Springdale Mall: Vacancies and redevelopment

-Burke's Outlet renovated the former Old Navy location and opened on September 27, 2018.
+Burke's Outlet (now Bealls Outlet) renovated the former Old Navy location and opened on September 27, 2018.

 Burlington Coat Factory relocated into the former Best Buy space as Burlington in Spring 2019, leaving Big Lots the last surviving store in the vacant mall portion of this shopping center.
+The original Burlington has been split into a Conn's, Crunch Fitness and a DaVita Dialysis Center in the rear portion.